mirkobrombin/myarchlinux/Customization.md

 I've disabled everything except the logout button.

 ### Second panel
-This panel is placed on right the screen with autohide.
+This panel is placed on the screen bottom.

 #### Layout
 ```